oliviagwynn1/heart_rate_sentinel_server/README.md

 # heart_rate_sentinel_server

 This code works by sending 'requests.get' or 'requests.post' to the server.
-The user can post patient information (user_id, attending_email, user_age) to the server that stores the data into a Mongo database.
+The user can post patient information (patient_id, attending_email, user_age) to the server that stores the data into a Mongo database.
 The user can then post heart rate data to the server along with the user_id, to add heart rate data